Home Heat Pump Guide

 LPG produces approximately 241g of CO2 per kWh of heat (accounting for boiler efficiency).
 A heat pump at COP 3.0 produces approximately 50g of CO2 per kWh of heat.

 Switching from LPG to a heat pump reduces your heating emissions by roughly 80%.
 For a property using 14,000 kWh of heat per year, that is a saving of approximately 2,700 kg of CO2 annually.
+Read our environmental impact comparison for deeper analysis.

 Our Verdict